tzielins/private-fair-for-busy-biologists/episodes/01-OS-and-FAIR.md

 ## Solution

-* (F) The dataset is identified by a PID (doi).
+* F: The dataset is identified by a PID (doi).
 It can be found by its ID.
 It  human accessible description and keywords, both suitable for discovery.
-* (A) Data can be downloaded using standard browser.
+* A: Data can be downloaded using standard browser.
-* (I) Dataset entries are in common formats: csv, R, jpg
+* I: Dataset entries are in common formats: csv, R, jpg
-* (I) Dataset is linked to publication, github record and project website
+* I: Dataset is linked to publication, github record and project website
-* (R) The record contains rich metadata in README file, including files structure and the detailed tables formats.
+* R: The record contains rich metadata in README file, including files structure and the detailed tables formats.
-* (R) Data are released under open Creative Commons Attribution Licence
+* R: Data are released under open Creative Commons Attribution Licence

 :::::::::::::::::::::::::::::::::
 :::::::::::::::::::::::::::::::::::::